 InsideOut is for adults who want to grow in their knowledge and enjoyment of the performing arts.
 InsideOut events come in many shapes and sizes and in many different places both inside and out of TPAC’s downtown theaters.
 The TPAC Education program offers a series of lunch seminars, performance excerpts, discussions, workshops, and sneak previews behind the scenes.

 Wolf Trap Early Learning Through the Arts is a nationally affiliated program that utilizes the disciplines of music, dance, theatre, and puppetry as powerful tools for educating pre-school children.
 Professional performing artists partner with early childhood educators and create activities that target curriculum and developmental goals for 3- to 5-year-olds, including emerging literacy skills, social interaction and self-expression.
 Wolf Trap residencies and workshops provide training for teachers in arts-based instruction techniques they can employ in their classrooms.

-Spotlight Awards are presented in partnership with Lipscomb University’s College of Entertainment and the Arts to encourage young theatre artists in Middle Tennessee.
-Through the program, up to 30 applying high school musicals are evaluated by a diverse panel of adjudicators.
-In May, the program culminates with workshops taught by industry professionals on the Lipscomb campus.
-That evening, exemplary work is recognized with The Spotlight Awards ceremony at TPAC, where the top 10 contenders for “Best Show” perform and honors are presented in a variety of categories, including “Best Actor” and “Best Actress.”
-The winners in those two categories then move on to national consideration for The Jimmy Awards in New York.
+Spotlight Awards, or the Nashville High School Musical Theatre Awards (NHSMTA), are presented in partnership with Lipscomb University’s George Shinn College of Entertainment & the Arts to encourage recognize excellence in high school theatre artists in Middle Tennessee.
+Each year, about 30 applying high school musicals are evaluated by a diverse panel of adjudicators.
+In May, the program culminates with workshops taught by industry professionals and the Spotlight Awards ceremony at TPAC.
+At the ceremony, the Top 10 contenders for “Outstanding Musical” perform and honors are presented in a variety of categories, including “Outstanding Actor” and “Outstanding Actress.”
+The winners in those two categories receive scholarships and participate nationally at The Jimmy Awards in New York.